Public Sector Fundamentals Skill Set

 The pitch is to contribute, participate and to identify not to manage or be held responsible for outcomes.
 The level is expected to receive guidance and direction from supervisors/managers.

-The graduates will require support from workplace managers, colleagues and specialist staff (e.g. Workplace Safety Representatives) when completing their learning tasks and assessments.
+You will require support from workplace managers, colleagues and specialist staff (e.g. Workplace Safety Representatives) when completing your learning tasks and assessments.

-We have chosen some additional units to complement and expand on the skill set and provide graduates with a greater depth of knowledge.
+We have chosen some additional units to complement and expand on the skill set and provide you with a greater depth of knowledge.

 What is a Unit of Competency?